jpenren/hl7-bridge-liferay/README.md

 ```

 #Subscription to receive messages
-In any component that need to receive HL7 messages follow this steps:
+At any component that need to receive HL7 messages do the following steps:
 - Add the hl7-bridge-api module as dependency
 ```xml
 compile  'io.github.hl7-bridge:hl7-bridge-api:1.0.0'